Job Title: Higher Level Teaching Assistant

 If you really want to make your mark in a rapidly growing business that is committed to improving the lives of children and young people, we have the role for you!

-We’re looking for a Learning support assistant to join our team at Acorn Park based in Banham, Norfolk.
+We’re looking for Higher Level Teaching assistants to join our team at New Barn School based in Newbury, Berkshire.
 Someone who is motivated by helping others, patient and resilient would be perfect for this role.

 About the School